JorgeMartinezPizarro/smb/README.md

 ### Orchestrator

-A `python` service to use embeddings and `GPT` to generate an answer.
+A `python` service that uses embeddings with `GPT` to answer emails.

 ## 🖥️ Requirements